chschmitz/qmk_firmware/keyboard/ergodox_ez/keymaps/german-kinergo/readme.md

 * I added a PrintScreen key which I use quite regularly for screenshots.

+* In the code layer, the Backspace key becomes Insert.

 ## Default Layer

 ![Layout of the default layer](layout.png "Layout of the default layer")